Nagano (city)

 Nagano (長野市, Nagano-shi) is the capital and largest city of Nagano Prefecture, located in the Nagano Basin (Zenkoji Daira) in the central Chūbu region of Japan.
 Nagano is categorized as a core city of Japan.
 Nagano City is the highest prefectural capital in Japan, with an altitude of 371.4 meters.

-The city is surrounded by mountains, the highest of which is Mount Takatsuma (2,353 m), and it is near the confluence of the Chikuma River—the longest and widest river in Japan—and the Sai River.
+The city is surrounded by mountains, the highest of which is Mount Takatsuma (2,353 m), and it is near the confluence of the Chikuma River — the longest and widest river in Japan — and the Sai River.
 As of 1 July 2023, the city had an estimated population of 365,296 in 160,625 households, and a population density of 438 persons per km².
 The total area of the city is 834.81 sqkm.

 Overview

 Nagano City, located in the former Shinano Province, developed in the Nara period (AD 710 to 794) as a temple town (monzen machi).
 The city of Nagano is home to Zenkō-ji, a 7th-century Buddhist temple that is listed as a Japanese National Treasure.
 Zenkō-ji was established at its current location in 642 AD.
 The location of Zenkō-ji is approximately two kilometers from the present-day central Nagano Station.

 Between 1553 and 1564, during the Sengoku Period, the Age of Warring States, Nagano was the site of a series of conflicts known as the Battles of Kawanakajima.
-During the Edo period (1603 and 1868), as the city developed, Nagano became an important post station (shukuba) on the Hokkoku Kaidō highway which connected Edo (present day Tokyo) with coast of the Sea of Japan.
+During the Edo period (1603 and 1868), as the city developed, Nagano became an important post station (shukuba) on the Hokkoku Kaidō highway which connected Edo (present day Tokyo) with the coast of the Sea of Japan.
 Following the Meiji restoration, Nagano became the first established modern town in Nagano prefecture, on April 1, 1897.

 The city of Nagano and several surrounding communities hosted the 1998 Winter Olympics and the 1998 Winter Paralympics.
 Nagano City is an important historical location and an industrial center, as well as a travel destination and a hub for accessing surrounding sightseeing spots, including Japan's onsen-bathing, the snow monkeys in Yamanouchi, and the world-class ski resorts of Hakuba, Shiga Kogen and Nozawaonsen.